Enable Microsoft Defender for SQL servers on machines

 SQL Server on-prem - If your SQL Server is hosted on an on-premises Windows machine without Azure Arc, you have two options for connecting it to Azure:

-Deploy Azure Arc - You can connect any Windows machine to Security Center.
+Deploy Azure Arc - You can connect any Windows machine to Defender for Cloud.
 However, Azure Arc provides deeper integration across all of your Azure environment.
 If you set up Azure Arc, you'll see the SQL Server – Azure Arc page in the portal and your security alerts will appear on a dedicated Security tab on that page.
 So the first and recommended option is to set up Azure Arc on the host and follow the instructions for SQL Server on Azure Arc, above.

 Connect the Windows machine without Azure Arc - If you choose to connect a SQL Server running on a Windows machine without using Azure Arc, follow the instructions in Connect Windows machines to Azure Monitor.

-If you're using a non-default workspace, select the relevant workspace (enter the workspace's name in the filter if necessary):
+If you're using a non-default workspace, select the relevant workspace (enter the workspace's name in the filter if necessary).

 The plan will be enabled on all SQL servers connected to the selected workspace.
 The protection will be fully active after the first restart of the SQL Server instance.